 Suppose a user of a SaaS product initiates the authentication process by clicking on a login button within the application.
 The application will generate a request ID and a RelayState, then send those values along with the SAML Authentication Request to the Identity Provider via the browser.

 The SaaS application will store the request ID and the RelayState.
 When the Identity Provider returns a SAML response it will include the request ID and RelayState provided by the SaaS application.
-The SaaS application will then check against those values against the stored values to ensure a match.
+The SaaS application will then check those values against the stored values to ensure a match.

 For a more detailed explanation of Single Sign On (SSO), check out The Developer's Guide to SSO on the WorkOS blog.